mgoldey/q-e/README.md

 ### INPUT Flags ###
 * assume_isolated = 'mt' - for isolated systems
-* do_epcdft - needs to be set to .true.
 * examples in test - run all using make
 * NEW EPCDFT CARD for multiple constraints (all hirshfield for now)